esl/code-beam-europe/_participants/hayleigh-thompson.md

 linkedin: ''

 ---
-Hayleigh is an all-round functional programming nerd: she is community manager for Gleam, an active member of the Elm community, and developer of her own language called Ren.
-At work, she is an experienced frontend Web developer and Elm programmer.
-Hayleigh is currently completing her doctorate researching programming practice and language design in sound and music computing.
+Hayleigh is the author of Lustre, Gleam's most popular frontend Web framework as well as an ecosystem of packages that support it.
+She is an experienced Web developer and Elm engineer.
+More recently, Hayleigh has spent the last few years acting as a developer evangelist; spreading the good word about types, the BEAM, and Gleam to anyone with the patience to listen to her.